-We are seeking a Radiologist Assistant.
-The RA enhances patient care by extending the capacity of the radiologist in the diagnostic imaging environment.
+We are seeking a Radiologist Assistant who will enhances patient care by extending the capacity of the radiologist in the diagnostic imaging environment.
 Reporting to the director of Diagnostic Imaging and Body CT, the Radiologist Assistant is able to perform a variety of Diagnostic exams on both in-patients and out-patients.

 Review the patient's medical record to verify the appropriateness of a specific exam or procedure (2) Interview the patient to obtain, verify, or update medical history.